0xMAJIMAK/prisma-nextjs-jest-example/README.md

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) to get both.

 ## Getting Started
+a.
 Run `yarn` to install all packages
+b.
 Run `yarn test:all` to run the test suites
+c.
 Run `yarn docker:down` after to bring the docker postgressql instance down

-Fix the faulty test case
+1. Fix the faulty test case
-Un-comment the console.log to find out more
+2. Un-comment the console.log to find out more

 ## Making schema changes
 Coming soon